dafny-lang/dafny/README.md

 # Try Dafny

-The easiest way to try out Dafny is to [download](https://github.com/dafny-lang/dafny/releases) it to run it on your machine as you follow along with the [Dafny tutorial](https://dafny-lang.github.io/dafny/OnlineTutorial/guide).
+The easiest way to try out Dafny is to [install Dafny on your own machine in Visual Studio Code](https://github.com/dafny-lang/dafny/wiki/INSTALL#visual-studio-code) and follow along with the [Dafny tutorial](https://dafny-lang.github.io/dafny/OnlineTutorial/guide).
-It is also easy to [install Dafny on your own machine in VS Code](https://github.com/dafny-lang/dafny/wiki/INSTALL).
+You can also [download and install](https://github.com/dafny-lang/dafny/wiki/INSTALL#install-the-binaries) the Dafny CLI if you prefer to work from the command line.

 # Setup